Whether you’d like to drop five pounds or 50, it can feel like there are a million weight-loss obstacles standing in your way.

 Solution: Be patient and keep trying new things.

 First of all, you may not really know what good, nutritious food tastes like.
-(Hint: It’s not plain, flavorless chicken and limp, over-cooked veggies.)
-Watch a healthy cooking show to learn the basics and experiment with some new recipes.
-Need some ideas?
-You can find a slew of options right here.
+(Hint: It’s not plain, flavorless chicken and limp, overcooked veggies.)

 Pro tip: Use healthy spices to boost the taste and flavors in your dishes to point your tastebuds in the right direction.